confluentinc/cp-ansible/VARIABLES.md

 ### custom_log4j

-Boolean to configure ZK, Kafka, Connect, and ksqlDBs logging with RollingFileAppender and log cleanup.
-Not necessary for other components
+Boolean to configure ZK, Kafka Broker, Kafka Connect, and ksqlDB's logging with the RollingFileAppender and log cleanup functionality.
+Not necessary for other components.

 Default:  true